BattMoTeam/BattMo-gui/README.md

 conduct an end to end simulation experience.
 Each physical quantity needed to define an experimental protocol can be modified to suit the user's needs.
 The parameter set thus defined is then used to run the BattMo P2D model.

-## Docker images
+## Using the application

+The BattMo application can very easily be used on [app.batterymodel.com](http://app.batterymodel.com/).
+If you'd rather use the application offline, it can be installed using Docker.
+If you'd like to install for development, see the next section called 'Developer installation'.
 The BattMo GUI is available as a set of Docker images in the Github container registry and can be found among BattMoTeam's packages.
-In order to use it you have to install Docker.
+In order to use it you have to install Docker and Docker Compose.
 See the [Docker website](https://www.docker.com/) for more information about Docker and how to install it.
+Assuming you have both Docker and Docker Compose installed on your machine:

 Open a bash terminal and pull the latest Docker images from the registry.
 For the streamlit image that represents the frontend:
 ```<bash>
 docker pull ghcr.io/battmoteam/battmogui_streamlit:latest
 ```
-For the flask api Docker images that runs the BattMo.jl package:
+For the genie Docker image that serves as an api and runs the BattMo.jl package:
 ```<bash>
-docker pull ghcr.io/battmoteam/battmogui_flask_api:latest
+docker pull ghcr.io/battmoteam/battmogui_genie:latest
 ```
 And for the production server Nginx:
 ```<bash>